rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Server.md

 Let's modify the `.env` variables file and create a new `docker-compose.override.yml` file to overwrite the docker-compose configurations.

 ### `.env`
-Here we need to change some variables to connect the Diode server to our environment:
+Here we will need to change some variables to connect the Diode server to our environment:

 ```bash
 # Default, no need to change